elastio/bon/README.md

 ### Builder for a free function

-You can turn a function with positional parameters into a function with named parameters just by placing the `#[builder]` attribute on top of it.
+You can turn a function with positional parameters into a function with named parameters just by placing the <code style="white-space nowrap">#[builder]</code> attribute on top of it.

 ```rust
 use bon::builder;